 A school ministry of Korean Central Presbyterian Church of Houston - Click Link for Church Website

-In this issue, we explore her insights on nurturing peace within each child as a
+In this issue, we explore her insights on nurturing peace within each child as a foundation for a more harmonious world through Cosmic Education and Grace, Courtesy, and Good Manners(GCGM) lessons.

 COSMIC EDUCATION: A PATHWAY TO PEACE